- Authenticate to the package registry

 .

-If you are publishing a package via CI/CD pipelines, you must use a CI job token.
+If you want to publish a package with a CI/CD pipeline, you must use a CI/CD job token.

 For more information, review the guidance on tokens.